Macrometacorp/docs/docs/photoniq/event-delivery/event-delivery-queries.md

 wscat -c 'wss://your-eds-domain/api/es/v1/subscribe?type=collection&filters={"action": "add", "once": "FALSE", "queries": ["select specificField from CollectionName where condition"]}'
 ```

-Subscribes to changes in `specificField` when `condition` is met.
+Subscribes to changes in `specificField` that meets a `condition`.
 This method is ideal for situations where events are only relevant under certain conditions, reducing noise and focusing on significant data changes.
 For example, in a logistics application, this could be used to alert users only when shipments are delayed by more than a day or when inventory levels fall below a critical threshold, enabling timely decision-making and action.

 ### Dynamic Filter Management